 There is no FIPS 140-2 specific guidance required to place the module into its Approved mode of operation.
-The FIPS 140-2 functional requirements are always invoked.

-When the module is inserted into the USB slot of a host device it is powered on its power-up self-tests are executed without any operator intervention.
+When the module package has been installed and is powered on its power-up self-tests are executed without any operator intervention.
 The module enters FIPS mode automatically if the power-up self-test completes successfully.
 If any of self-tests fail during power-up, the module goes into Error state.
-The status of the module can be determined by the availability of the module.
+The status of the module can be determined by the availability of the module or by executing the "Show Status" service.
 If the module is available, it has passed all self-tests.
 If it is unavailable, it is in the error state.

-Use of the non-conformant algorithms listed in Table 8 will place the module in a non-approved mode of operation.
+Use of the services in Table 4 or non-conformant algorithms listed in Table 7 will place the module in a non-approved mode of operation.